Course Catalog 2024-2025

 ARS 385 Senior Studio I (4 Credits)

 This capstone course is required for all senior ARS majors.
 Students use the framework of the course to focus, challenge and re-conceptualize their studio work in media of their choice.
 Critiques, readings, written assignments, presentations and discussions support the development of an inventive and rigorous independent art practice.
 The semester culminates in a group exhibition.
 Core studio materials are provided.
 Students are responsible for the purchase of additional supplies required for individual projects.
-Enrollment limited to Smith College Senior ARS majors. {A}
+Restrictions: Seniors only; Smith College ARS majors only.
+Instructor permission required. {A}

 Fall